SuhasSatheesh/minimal/index.md

 ## Project 2

-> Gesture Controlled Bot - A Robot in the form of car whose movements were controlled by “Hand Gestures”.
+> Gesture Controlled Bot - A Robot in the form of car whose movements were controlled by Hand Gestures.

 ### Header 3